 CDWP staff, in partnership with its maintenance and operations provider (Contracted Services) and Engineering Provider (Contracted Services) is responsible for electric facility design, maintenance, and inspection, including vegetation management.
-The City facilities are nearly 100% underground with only 3 poles spanning 78 Linear Feet of Cable in the entire system (Exhibit A).
+The City facilities are nearly 100% underground with the exception of only 3 poles spanning approximately 78 linear feet, with a total of roughly 105 linear feet of overhead cable, including the dive to underground cable.

+in the entire system (Exhibit A).
 These poles are where the City transitions power from SCE to one of our WDATs.
-This site is located in one of the City's Treatment Plant facilities outside of any wild fire threat areas.
+This site is located in one of the City's Treatment Plant facilities outside of any wildfire threat areas.
 Although CDWP's electrical distribution system is nearly 100% underground, CDWP follows best practices to prevent ignition of wildfires from its equipment.
 These items include: